SuperNEMO-DBD/Falaise/CONTRIBUTING.md

    ```

    If you have already pushed the branch, you can omit the `-u` flag.
 The key thing is
-   that the branch on your fork has the full set of commits.
+   that the branch published on GitHub has the up to date set of commits.

 2. [Submit a Pull Request](https://help.github.com/articles/creating-a-pull-request/) with the branch to [SuperNEMO-DBD/Falaise](https://github.com/SuperNEMO-DBD/Falaise)

 3. The PR will be reviewed by SuperNEMO users and developers as appropriate for the issue addressed.
-   Other than style/usability, the core requirements for acceptance of a PR are:
+   The core requirements for acceptance of a PR are:

+   - The code compiles and passes tests on [Travis-CI](https://travis-ci.org/SuperNEMO-DBD/Falaise)
+     for the main supported platforms.
-   - If new/modified code, has unit tests which pass on supported platforms (_WIP: CI with Travis_)
+   - If new code is added, it must have [unit tests](https://supernemo-dbd.github.io/Falaise/fldevel_unittest.html) which pass on supported platforms.
-   - Any needed documentation is supplied
+   - Any needed API and usage documentation is supplied
+   - The code follows the Falaise style guide (WIP)

+   On the page for your Pull Request, GitHub will display the status of the automated checks
+   performed.
+The main one to watch is the `continuous-integration/travis-ci/pr` check,
+   which configure, builds and tests the Pull Request.
+Clicking on the `Details` link will
+   take you to the page on Travis which will display progress and results of these steps.
+   In the case of failures, the log can be reviewed to see what went wrong and where in
+   the code it happened.

-   Should edits be required, simply add new commits on the feature branch in your local clone
+   Should changes be required to the Pull Request, simply make new commits on the feature
-   and push them to your fork.
-GitHub will automatically append them to the PR.
+   branch in your local clone and push them to your fork.
+GitHub will automatically append
+   them to the PR, and Travis-CI will run new builds.

 4. Once approved, the PR will be merged on to the `develop` branch of [SuperNEMO-DBD/Falaise](https://github.com/SuperNEMO-DBD/Falaise).
 You can then delete your feature branch.